notanoxymoron/indoor-localization-and-navigation/README.md

 The 3 classification models chosen for this project are:

-1. K-Nearest Neighbors:
+1. **K-Nearest Neighbors**
-2. Support Vector Machines:
+2. **Support Vector Machines**
-3. Random Forests:
+3. **Random Forests**

-The project traines the 3 classifiers over muliple iterations of the baseline model architecture as described in the table below:
+The 3 classifiers are trained over multiple iterations of the baseline model architecture as described in the table below:

 ![alt text](https://github.com/dbrownambi/indoor-localization-and-navigation/blob/master/images/arch_table.JPG "Arch_table")